huntersgordon/Twittmo/README.md

 # Twittmo
-This script updates every 30 seconds, looking for the most recent tweet at your username.
+This script updates every 30 seconds, looking for the most recent Tweet at your username.
 Then it automatically Venmos that peson one cent.
 Never Venmos the same person twice!

 1.`pip install venmo`